TheophileMt92/theophile-mouton/about_me.md

+---
+layout: page
+title: About me
+description: >
+  An about me paragraph
+hide_description: true
+---

 <h1>About me </h1>

 Hi, I’m Theo!
 I am data analyst and researcher with a PhD in (macro)ecology from the University Claude Bernard Lyon I, France.